shgnplaatjies/GautrainCostCalculator/README.md

 # Gautrain Cost Calculator

-Calculating your Gautrain costs just got a whole lot easier!
-With this quick Python script, all you need to do is download your travel history from the [Gautrain website](https://www.gautrain.co.za/account/travelhistory), rename the file to "data.csv", and run the script.
+Calculating your Gautrain costs made easy!
+All you need to do is download your travel history from the [Gautrain website](https://www.gautrain.co.za/account/travelhistory), rename the file to "data.csv", and run the python script.
 The script will subtract the Gautrain discount from your history and give you your total cost.
-It's like having a financial advisor (disclaimer: not financial advice) for your train rides!
+It's like having a financial advisor (disclaimer: not financial advice) for your train trips!

 ## Features